melguedel/eventlocation/README.md

 > Introduction

 Project custom made Content Management System January 2021.
+WBD 5100.
 The project is about an event location where concerts, different kinds of festivals and other parties are held.
 The location is also available for private parties like weddings.

+The custom made CMS enables the admin of the website to edit text on the landing page.

 ° Home <br>
 ° Contact <br>